 EV Charger Earthing Methods and Types

-There are two common EV charger earthing methods used in EV charger installations, the use of an EV charger earth plate, or an EV charger earth rod, although other three EV charger methods exist such as the use of EV charger earth pipe, Ev charger waterman or strip earthing.
+There are two common EV charger earthing methods used in installations: an EV charger earth plate or an EV charger earth rod.
+Although three other EV charger methods exist, such as using an EV charger earth pipe, EV charger waterman, or strip earthing.

 EV Charger Earth Plate